poissonconsulting/readwritesqlite/README.md

 Please note that this project is released with a [Contributor Code of Conduct](https://poissonconsulting.github.io/readwritesqlite/CODE_OF_CONDUCT.html).
-By contributing to this project, you agree to abide by its terms.
+By contributing to this project, you agree to abide by its terms